dustinpfister/blog_posts/_posts/canvas-example-star.md

 ## 5 - The Main.js file

 Here in the main.js file of my star canvas example I am making use of all of the modules that I have covered to make a finished canvas project of sorts that looks kind of cool.
+At the top of this fine I have some constants for the various options of the pool state object, these are hard coded settings for the speed and size of stars, in time I am sure that this list of constants will grow.

-At the top of the file I am using the utils create canvas element to create a canvas element with all the various properties of the canvas set up just the way that I like it.
+The utils create canvas element method is then what I want to use to create a canvas element with all the various properties of the canvas set up just the way that I like it.
 When doing so I can also set the actual display width of the canvas, but not the scaled size of the canvas, that I like to do with CSS.

 I then use my pool module to create a new main state object with a few properties that I have set with some hard coded settings, and I pass a reference to the canvas element while I am at it.
 AFter that I have my main app loop in which I am drawing the current state of the main pool state object, and calling the update method of the pool module to update that state.